Sermon for the First Sunday of Advent

 The ‘Already and Not Yet’;

-Meaning the tension of what God has already carried out in the world through Jesus, and what is not yet complete.
+Meaning the tension between what God has already carried out in the world through Jesus, and what is not yet complete.

-Yet the fullness of that Kingdom is still not yet here completely; because we still wait for Christ to return and make all things new.
+Yet the fullness of His Kingdom is still not here completely; because we still wait for Christ’s to return and make all things new.

-Advent reminds us each year of this, and is why it is a season of both celebration and expectation.
+Advent reminds us each year of this, and it’s why it is a season of both celebration and expectation.

-This time we live in, the Already and Not Yet, is a time in motion.
+This time we live in today, the Already and Not Yet, is a time in motion.

 Illustration — A Young Man

-Recently, I was invited to pray for a young man who had been studying at the local university and was preparing to move on.
+Recently, I was invited to pray for a young man who had been studying at the local university and was preparing to move on and start his career.

 Before I prayed, I asked him to tell me a little about himself.